| Drilling Down Newsletter # 16 -

 expire and move into the paid archives.
 This gives you one last

 chance to read them and copy out any stuff you need at no cost.
+As happens every year, publishers go to sleep during December and

 don't publish much of the "good stuff" because they know